www.perpetualcommotion.com

 CBS stands for "corticobasal syndrome."
 It's a clinical diagnosis given while someone is alive.
 CBD stands for "corticobasal degeneration."
 Many clinicians (including those at Mayo Rochester) are trying to only use the term CBD for a pathological diagnosis made on a post-mortem basis.
 Upon brain autopsy, someone with a clinical diagnosis of CBS can actually show evidence of something other than CBD.
 The diagnostic accuracy for CBD is rather poor.

-Mayo Rochester researchers looked at the clinical records of 11 patients diagnosed during life with CBS but upon brain autopsy 5 had Alzheimer's Disease-- that's almost 50% folks!-- (called CBS-AD in this paper) and 6 had CBD (called CBS-CBD in this paper).
+If I'm interpreting this paper correctly, Mayo Rochester researchers looked at the clinical records of 11 patients diagnosed during life with CBS but upon brain autopsy 5 had Alzheimer's Disease-- that's almost 50% folks!-- (called CBS-AD in this paper) and 6 had CBD (called CBS-CBD in this paper).
 Part of the clinical records includes MRI scans taken while the patients were alive.
 A technique called voxel-based morphometry was used to compare patterns of gray matter atrophy.

 The researchers found that "On direct comparisons between the two subject groups, CBS-AD showed greater loss in both temporal and inferior parietal cortices than CBS-CBD. ...
 In subjects presenting with CBS, prominent temporoparietal, especially posterior temporal and inferior parietal, atrophy may be a clue to the presence of underlying AD pathology."